AndrewC101/PokemonTrueRed/README.md

     - Safari warden talks about Bruno
     - Silph chief talks about Lance
 - Oaks intro plays different music, has different text and uses Dragonite instead of Nidorino
 - The Old Man does not fight a level 5 Weedle.
-He is aware of his power to summon unholy creatures at Cinnabar.
+He is aware of his power to summon unholy creatures at Cinnabar
 - Weevil (for the yugioh fans) is in Viridian Forest but is too strong to beat when first encountered
 - Gym guide gives actual good advice on how to beat gym leaders, including which Pokemon might help
 - Brock gives Mega punch tm and you can rematch him for as many as you want